Pet Insurance Advice & Products

 Please carefully read the terms and conditions that are available before you take out an insurance policy for your pet, some providers may have lower premiums than others but do they cover what you require or have adequate benefits?
 It is important that you get the best insurance policy within your means with the best cover available, because once you claim you will not be covered by another insurer for that condition, even if you decide to change insurers.

-In late 2015 Tesco and More Than pet insurance underwriters, the RSA, introduced a preferred list of referral practices that owners are normally obliged to use to if you are to avoid a potential additional £200 insurance excess fee.
-Please note that the present list does not include the 2 specialist referral practices (Davies and Willows) and a certificate holder in orthopaedics in Leicester that we would normally recommend to clients, and who we have built up strong working relationships with.
+Please note that the present list does not include the 2 specialist referral practices (Davies and Willows) that we would normally recommend to clients, and who we have built up strong working relationships with.

 The Practice will continue to recommend referring dogs and cats to the referral practice it deems as best for your pet.
-The obligation is on you to inform us if you are insured with Tesco or More Than, and for you to liaise with your insurance company prior to any referral decision with regard to whether the £200 fee applies, or if you wish your pet to be referred to the network of RSA listed referral practices that your insurance company can provide details on.
+The obligation is on you to inform us if you are insured with an RSA underwritten policy including but not limited to Tesco, Argos or More Than, M&S, or John Lewis.
+And for you to liaise with your insurance company prior to any referral decision with regard to whether the £200 fee applies, or if you wish your pet to be referred to the network of RSA listed referral practices that your insurance company can provide details on.
 The Practice can provide information for you to help you with your discussion with your insurance company.

 More than Vet Referral Helpline 0330 100 6445